Domenico Mungo: Club career

 He is the product of Parma youth teams.
 He made his senior debut in Serie D in the 2012–12 season for Pro Piacenza.

 Next season, he made his debut on the professional level in Lega Pro Seconda Divisione for Chieti on 2 September 2012 in a game against Pontedera.

 After that season he returned to Parma, but never made an appearance for them, going on a string of Serie C loans for the next two seasons.

 On 5 August 2016, he signed a two-year contract with Serie C club Cosenza.
 For 2018–19 Cosenza advanced to Serie B and Mungo re-signed with them for another season, making his second-tier debut soon thereafter.

 On 5 August 2019, he signed a three-year contract with Teramo.

 On 31 January 2022, Mungo moved to Viterbese.

+On 16 September 2023, he signed a two-year contract with Serie D club Reggina.